 Should I do a green smoothie-only diet, or a juice fast?
 No, please don’t!
-Juice fasts and smoothie-only diets can be really bad for you and unbalanced, and won’t promote long-term weight loss and health benefits.
+Juice fasts and smoothie-only diets can screw up your metabolism, put you at risk for nutritional deficiencies, and they won’t promote long-term weight loss and health benefits.
 Instead, focus on incorporating green smoothies into a healthy, whole foods diet.

 Are you experiencing detox symptoms?
 Find out what they mean and what to do about them.